carbon-starlight/sharelogs/README.md

 * Ability to password-protect contents of a short URL?
 * Sometimes huge binary blobs are encountered (core dumps?).
 Learn how to read.
 * Allow to insert custom instructions to read logs from arbitrary file to query.
 For software not utilising system-wide logging.

+## Copying
+Usage of the code is allowed under MIT (X11) license.
+If you fork this project, please, change the name for the fork to be distinguishable. *“Better Sharelogs”* or *“SendLogs”* are fine, *“Sharelogs-NG”* is fine if you take this project after my abandonment, *“Sharelogs”* or *“Sharelogs 2.0”* are not.

+> [!NOTE]
+> Move to a copyleft license is being considered.
+Submit your arguments for or against and vote here: https://github.com/carbon-starlight/sharelogs/discussions/1